WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## multi-

-In general, don't hyphenate words beginning with *multi-* such as *multimedia, multilevel, multisite,* and *multiuser* unless *multi-* is followed by a proper noun or it is absolutely necessary to avoid confusion.
+In general, don't hyphenate words beginning with *multi-* such as *multimedia, multilevel, multisite,* and *multiuser*, unless *multi-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

 For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).